 Altimetry: Propagating Mean Sea Level bias uncertainties on global and regional Mean Sea Level trends

-Thanks to satellite altimetry, the Mean Sea Level (MSL) continuous record is maintained since January 1993 using TOPEX/Poseidon data followed on the same orbit by Jason-1, Jason-2 and Jason-3 records (Ablain et al., 2009, 2015, 2017).
+Thanks to satellite altimetry, the Global Mean Sea Level (GMSL) continuous record is maintained since January 1993 using TOPEX/Poseidon data followed on the same orbit by Jason-1, Jason-2 and Jason-3 records (Ablain et al., 2009, 2015, 2017).
 In Zawadzki & Ablain, 2016, the importance of calibration phasesto derive a continuous and accurate MSL with respect to the GCOS requirements was shown.
 The Global MSL bias uncertainty is about 1 mm (in a confidence interval of 95%) between two recent missions benefiting from a tandem phase (e.g. Jason-2 / Jason-3) whereas it increases to 2.5 mm when it is not the case (e.g. Jason-3, Sentinel3-a).
 However, these uncertainties are obviously correlated with the method used to estimate the inter-mission relative bias.
-The objective of this study is to analyse the impact of the MSL bias uncertainty between S3-A and S3-b, and the input on the MSL trends in different configuration satellites.
-For instance, what would be the MSL trend uncertainty induced by the premature loss of Jason-3?
-This study could be relevant input for the preparation to Sentinel-6/Jason-CS launch.

 Altimetry: Exploiting S3B LRM and S3A PLRM measurements over Ocean

-The tandem Sentinel-3 missions offer a unique opportunity to assess S3A PLRM estimates in comparison with nearly collocated S3B LRM data, to gain a clearer understanding of the PLRM measurement biases.
-This is a timely topic as Sentinel-3 missions, and the future Sentinel-6/Jason-CS mission generate PLRM data at different PRFs compared to conventional Jason altimeter series.
+This activity has provided the first clear evidence and quantification of the P-LRM residual correlated error related to the pulse correlation, This is a timely topic as Sentinel-3 missions, and the future Sentinel-6/Jason-CS mission generate PLRM data at different PRFs compared to conventional Jason altimeter series.

 Altimetry: Swell property determination from S3A and S3B signal correlations